AydinReid03/AydinReid03/README.md

 ##### Currently a student at the Univeristy of Waterloo
 ##### Studying Chemical Engineering 1B
 ##### Working on a project to find the melting point of saline solutions using an Arduino Uno
+##### Will be working for Environment and Climate Change Canada for Spring 2022 Co-op
 <!--
 **AydinReid03/AydinReid03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.